luftundwasse/mandyscodes/README.md

 # mandyscodes
 List of Codes by Mandy

-the list of codes include VBA and power query.
+A collection of Power Query and VBA scripts for automating Excel tasks like data cleaning, report generation, and custom macros.